Special Education (Minor)

 Curriculum & Requirements

-In the special education minor, you will engage in a critical examination of disability and study fundamental issues of values, purposes and practices in education systems.
-The concept of disability has a dual nature.
-It is an object of protection that recruits efforts and resources to develop all individuals’ abilities, and to ensure their meaningful, full participation in society.
-Disability has also been a conduit for exclusion and inequity, with long-standing intersections with race, language, class and gender, among others.
-The minor can be combined with other majors, and provides a pathway to the Education Department's professional graduate preparation programs.
+In the special education minor, you will engage in a critical examination of inclusive education and study fundamental issues of values, purposes, and practices in public education systems.
+The concept of disability in education has a dual nature.
+It has been represented as a mechanism of protection within schools that recruits efforts and resources to develop all individuals’ abilities and to ensure their meaningful, full participation in society.
+Disability identification has also been a mechanism for exclusion and inequity, including long-standing intersections with race, language, class, and gender, among others.
+This minor can be combined with other majors and can provide an accelerated pathway to the Education Department's professional graduate preparation programs, particularly the M.Ed. in special education.

 A Certification of Completion of Minor form needs to be completed at the beginning of a student’s final undergraduate semester at UNH.
 Forms are available from the Registrar’s Office or the Department of Education Office.